Wiped and missing design files to cost worker $113,000

 Biddle had worked for West Auckland architectural design firm Gubb Design until he was dismissed for serious misconduct last September.

-Neither did he engage in the Authority's process, apart from attending a preliminary case management conference last September.
+Neither did he engage in the ERA's process, apart from attending a preliminary case management conference last September.
 Consequently, the firm's evidence went unchallenged.

 Biddle worked as an architectural designer for GDL on a salary of $85,000 a year.